boopul22/image-to-url/Seo.md

 Mobile & Speed: Ensure the site is mobile-friendly and fast-loading, as Google’s mobile-first index and ranking consider page speed and usability weglot.com
 .
 Minify CSS/JS, leverage caching/CDN (already using global CDN), and optimize images.
-Robots & Crawl: Use a robots.txt file to block any irrelevant sections (e.g. blank blog template) and noindex meta tags for pages you don’t want indexed (such as duplicate content or policy pages, if desired) developers.google.com
+Robots & Crawl: Use a robots.txt file to block any irrelevant sections and noindex meta tags for pages you don’t want indexed (such as duplicate content or policy pages, if desired) developers.google.com
 .
 Search Console & Analytics: Submit your sitemap to Google Search Console and Bing Webmaster Tools.
 Monitor indexing and fix errors.
 Google’s guide stresses monitoring site performance via Search Console